SINGLE COUNTRY PROFILE

 The NSDS, the Sustainable Development Strategy of Latvia until 2030 (Latvia 2030), was approved by the government and adopted by the Parliament (Saeima) on June 10th 2010.

 The NSDS, Latvia 2030, is the core long-term strategic planning document (until 2030) and includes long-term priorities, respective goals and action lines.
-The medium-term National Development Plan for 2014-2020 (NDP2020) and sectoral policy planning documents contribute to the implementation of the NSDS.
+The medium-term National Development Plan for 2021-2027 (NDP2027) and sectoral policy planning documents contribute to the implementation of the NSDS.
 Planning documents of regions and municipalities are developed in compliance with the goals of the NSDS and to support implementation of the NSDS.

-Responsibility for the NSDS lies with the Cross Sectoral Coordination Centre, established on December 1st 2011, that answers directly to the Prime Minister.
+Responsibility for the NSDS lies with the StateChancellery that answers directly to the Prime Minister.

-On December 20, 2012, the Parliament (Saeima) approved the National Development Plan for 2014-2020 (NDP2020), which is the current medium-term plan for the implementation of Sustainable Development Strategy of Latvia.
-A combined report on the implementation of the Sustainable Development Strategy of Latvia and the National Development Plan 2014-2020 (in Latvian) was developed by the Cross Sectoral Coordination Centre and presented to the Parliament (Saeima) on February 21, 2018.
+On July 2, 2020, the Parliament (Saeima) approved the National Development Plan for 2021-2027 (NDP2027), which is the current medium-term plan for the implementation of Sustainable Development Strategy of Latvia.
 A key priority is to ensure the implementation of the NDP through the annual medium-term budget planning process, resulting in an allocation of available financing for priority measures included in the NDP to achieve the medium-term performance indicators.

 Latvia has a well-coordinated planning system.
 Any changes to the existing NDP as well as new targets, actions and measures for the next NDP will be introduced through mid-term reviews of the currently effective policy frameworks and plans.
 It is during the mid-term reviews that the 2030 Agenda for SD indicators and targets can be discussed, new actions considered and respective costs assessed.
 For the NDP2020 the mid-term review took place in 2017.

-The Cross Sectoral Coordination Centre has developed an assessment of the 169 targets against the national policy planning documents.
+The State Chancellery has developed an assessment of the 169 targets against the national policy planning documents.
 First, the SDGs are divided in the three main groups (apply to domestic policy, development cooperation, global issues).
 Second, the responsible institution and, if applicable, institutions with shared responsibility are identified.
 The goals solely applicable to development cooperation (bilateral or multilateral) are mapped.
-Third, the SDG indicators for each of the targets are mapped against the Latvia2030 and NDP2020 performance indicators.
-Fourth, the responsible institution gives its opinion regarding the need to include the non-existent or partially covered SDG indicators in NDP2020 or the next NDP.
-Last, possible discussion issues are noted.
+Third, the SDG indicators for each of the targets are mapped against the Latvia2030 and NDP2027 performance indicators.
+Fourth, the responsible institution gives its opinion regarding the need to include the non-existent or partially covered SDG indicators in future planning documents.

-A comparison of the 2030 Agenda sub-goals to targets and performance indicators in current Latvian policy documents reveals that Latvia already has many domestic level indicators with targets that match the 2030 Agenda goals and targets.
+A comparison of the 2030 Agenda sub-goals to targets and performance indicators in current Latvian policy documents reveals that almost all of the 2030 Agenda goals and targets are covered by Latvia’s domestic level indicators in Government approved plans.

-Latvia’s policy-making process is inclusive, and cooperation is ongoing at many different levels.
-When ministries begin work on policy documents, they usually inform the public via their web-sites; they also have working groups and standing committees on issues dealing with development.
 Before being approved by the Cabinet, all policy documents are published on the Cabinet of Minister’s website and are open to comments from interested stakeholders in an inclusive negotiation process.
-A monthly meeting takes place between the Prime Minister and the interested NGOs.
-Latvia’s plans of mainstreaming the SDGs in the planning process were presented and discussed at these meetings.
-The Cross Sectoral Coordination Centre and line ministries respond to requests from NGOs, the UNESCO Latvian National Committee and other non-state actors about future plans.
-NGOs will be providing information on their roles in implementing the NDP2020, which already includes many targets in line with the SDGs.
+A monthly meeting takes place between the Prime Minister and representatives of the NGO sector.
+Latvia’s approach to implementing the SDGs through the planning process were discussed at these meetings.
+The State Chancellery and line ministries respond to requests from local governments, NGOs, the UNESCO Latvian National Committee and other non-state actors about future plans.
+NGOs provide information on their roles in implementing the SDGs.
 Data and analysis is shared by the academic sector.
-The Employers’ Confederation and the Confederation of Trade Unions participate regularly in policy discussions, and they are also members, together with representatives of the academia, in the National Development Council.
-Therefore, no formal partnerships will be signed, since this would rather exclude stakeholders than guarantee inclusivity in the national implementation of 2030 Agenda for Sustainable Development.
+The Employers’ Confederation and the Free Trade Union Confederation of Latvia participate regularly in policy discussions, and they are also members, together with representatives of the academia, in the National Development Council.
+No formal partnerships are signed, since this would rather exclude stakeholders than guarantee inclusivity in the national implementation of 2030 Agenda for Sustainable Development.

-The Cross Sectoral Coordination Centre is responsible for long-term and medium-term planning in the country.
-The Ministry of Foreign Affairs is responsible for development cooperation priorities, and Latvia’s positions on global issues are determined by the relevant ministries.
+The State Chancellery’s Cross Sectoral Coordination Department is responsible for the development planning system, including long-term and medium-term planning in the country.
+The Ministry of Foreign Affairs is responsible for development cooperation priorities, and Latvia’s positions on global issues are determined at the sectoral level by the relevant ministries.

 The Prime Minister is responsible for coordinating the national implementation of 2030 Agenda for SD.